JokIF/skylimits-bot-public/README.md

-# nikita_bot
+# skylimits_bot
-bot for nikita sergeevich
+in file core/utils/calculate_price.py in function calculate_price you should use own formula for calculate price